-My current research is on different operational interpretations of declarative type system specifications.
+My PhD research focused on different operational interpretations of declarative type system specifications.
 We developed Statix, a meta-language for specification of type systems, with strong support for name binding.
-I am involved in the following projects around Statix:
+I was involved in the following projects around Statix:

 - Defining an operational semantics for Statix so specifications can be used as executable type checkers, by interpreting the typing rules as constraint simplification rules.
 With Arjen Rouvoet and Casper Bach Poulsen.

 - Combining Statix specifications with constraint programming techniques to define IDE editor services such as code completion.
 With Daniel Pelsmaeker.

 - Random generation of well-bound and well-typed programs for testing for testing (e.g., of interpreters).
 With John Hughes.

 - Developing incremental type checkers for Statix.
 With Aron Zwaan.